ICT 1900 series: Architecture

 The accumulators were addressable as if they were the first eight words of memory, giving the effect of register-to-register instructions with no extra operation codes being needed.
 The hardware registers were an optional feature, and if not fitted the accumulators were the first eight words of memory.
 The large number of optional features in the FP6000 design gave ICT great flexibility in pricing.

-A notable feature of the series was the hardware support for running multiple processes – every process ran in an independent address space, enforced by datum and limit registers.
+A notable feature of the series was the hardware support (in all except the smallest processors) for running multiple processes – every process ran in an independent address space, enforced by datum and limit registers.
 No user process could access the memory of any other process.
 Later models added paging hardware, allowing true virtual memory with the GEORGE 4 operating system.

 On the original models the address size was 15 bits, allowing up to 32K words of memory.
 Later models added 22-bit addressing, allowing a theoretical 4Mword maximum memory.
 Instructions contained a 12-bit operand, either fixed or offset from an index register.
 Branch instructions held a 15-bit offset, allowing access to all memory on the initial range.
 When the address size was increased to 22 bits, replaced (indirect) and relative branches were added to the instruction set to allow access to the larger address space.

 The largest change between the original FP6000 and the 1900 series was the inclusion of the ICT standard interface for connection of peripherals.
 This allowed connection of any ICT peripheral to any processor of the series, and owners could upgrade their processors while keeping the same peripherals or vice versa.

 All I/O operations were initiated by a privileged supervisor process, known as the executive.
 User processes communicated with the executive using extracodes, instructions that caused a trap into the executive.
 The executive would then communicate with the appropriate peripheral via the Standard Interface, using functions not available to user processes.
 The subsequent data transfers would then occur across this interface, autonomously without further program involvement.
 The conclusion of the transfers (or error if any) would similarly be indicated back to the executive.

 On smaller members of the series, some expensive instructions (floating point for example) were also implemented as extracodes.
 The combination of the executive and hardware provided the same interface to programs running on any model of the range.

 The hardware floating-point unit, if fitted, ran autonomously.
 After a floating-point operation was started, integer instructions could be run in parallel until the result of the floating-point operation was needed.